priyapandit90015-max/netflix_sql_project/README.md

-# netflix TV shows and Movies Analysis Using SQL
+# Netflix TV shows and Movies Analysis Using SQL